PORTOS Developers

 To receive events from the Portos API, the client application must follow these steps:

-1. Configure authentication when communicating with SignalR server.
+1. when communicating with SignalR server.

-3. Start the connection to SignalR server.
+3. to SignalR server.

 npm install @microsoft/signalr